Ramón Mifflin: Career

 Mifflin made 44 appearances for the Peru national football team from 1966 to 1973.
 Mifflin also played for Peru at the 1970 FIFA World Cup finals in Mexico.

 Retirement

 Ramon Mifflin would then end up as an assistant coach for the 1982 World Cup Squad.
-His son Ramon also played pro soccer, and is now a professional soccer coach in Calgary Alberta Canada at Calgary Blizzard Soccer Club.
+His son Ramon also played pro soccer, and was a soccer coach in Calgary, Alberta with Calgary Blizzard Soccer Club and now currently coaches the men’s soccer team at the University of Calgary.